 After the Civil War, the Indian Wars would last more than three decades, permanently altering the physical and political landscape of America.
 Peter Cozzens gives us both sides in comprehensive and singularly intimate detail.

-Overview of the plot of the book The Earth Cries
+Overview of The Earth Cries

 He covers lots of ground, much of it bloody, thus he skips lightly over certain events, but in doing so he doesn’t gloss over anything.
 Even when he treads familiar ground – Red Cloud’s War, the Battle of the Little Bighorn, the Nez Perce flight and fight, the epic pursuit of Geronimo, Wounded Knee, and so forth – he relates all in surprisingly fresh and insightful fashion.